abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Group homomorphism as a functor](group_homomorphism_functor.svg)

-When we view groups as one-object categories, a group homomorphism is just a functor between these categories).
+It seems that when we view groups/monoid as one-object categories, a group/monoid homomorphism is just a functor between these categories.
+Let's see if that is the case.

 Object mapping
 ---